tyhenry/dt_openframeworks_2018/week12/README.md

 	You can use primitive 3D shapes like ofBoxPrimitive, or use ofMesh.
 	Animate your world with motion and color (and lighting if you wish).

+### Reading

+For more info on image processing, check out [Preliminaries to Image Processing](http://openframeworks.cc/ofBook/chapters/image_processing_computer_vision.html#preliminariestoimageprocessing) section of ofBook.
+It explains how pixels are stored in memory & shows how to access and manipulate them.

 ## Review

 ### 3D Meshes / `ofMesh`